NIEM/IEPD-Java-Bindings/README.md

 This is a Java project that uses Maven and JAXB to generate a jar of java class files based on an IEPD that can be used to read and generate instances.

+To build this project:
+`$ mvn clean install`

+The IEPD is unzipped at: `src/main/xsd`, and building the project is a target `target/JAXB-Template-0.1-SNAPSHOT.jar`

 This project is based on the Template IEPD project here: https://github.com/niem/Template-IEPD